 Don’t you love long weekends?!The 4th of July is here!
 The best of lazy summer days, summer BBQ’s and spending time with friends.
 So I wanted to make you all an extra special dessert to share with you and yours over the holiday weekend.
 I tested this dessert out at my new job’s summer bbq, and it was a total hit!
-Now honestly I new this dessert was special when I first thought of it months ago, and I definitely wasn’t going to bring something less than amazing to work!
+Now honestly I knew this dessert was special when I first thought of it months ago, and I definitely wasn’t going to bring something less than amazing to work!
 Aside from being absolutely delicious – crisp Graham cracker crust, fudgey brownies and ooey gooey toasted marshmallows – it looks great out on the table!
 You will seriously wow everyone when you show up this dessert.
-And c’mon – who doesn’t want to show off just little?!
+And c’mon – who doesn’t want to show off just a little?!
 Let me show you how!

 Then brûlée/ broil the marshmallows.
 Don’t be afraid to get them a little brown!
 You want to get them soft and gooey on the inside.
 Going slow is essential – you don’t want them to burn or be undercooked!